Thursday, 2 November 2017

 Extremely high anxiety levels, such as those where PDA (Pathological Demand Avoidance) is concerned, can lead to an inability to express issues clearly.
 Something seemingly small can push those anxiety levels to overflowing, and a child with PDA may then find themselves in a flight, fight or freeze situation.

-We have been lucky so far that Sasha is generally inclined to freeze or fly, and has very rarely shown violence to us or others.
+We have been lucky so far that Sasha is generally inclined to freeze or fly rather than fight, and she has very rarely been violent or shown aggression to us or others.
 Fingers crossed that lasts.
-That may be partly down to the strategies we have used with her for the past seven years, but I assume it's also something to do with her genetic make-up.
+That may be partly down to the approaches we have used with her for the past seven years, but it could also be something to do with her genetic make-up.

 Strategies for PDA

-Having spoken to many other parents of children with PDA though, I do feel for those parents who have to deal with extremely challenging and violent behaviour.
+Having spoken to many other parents of children with PDA, I definitely feel for those parents who have to deal with extremely challenging and violent behaviour.

 PDA is a sub-type of autism and still relatively 'rare'; it is not easy for a child to be diagnosed with this.
 I'm in no way suggesting that all children with behaviour which challenges should be diagnosed with PDA, but in some cases the diagnosis may fit and using the strategies may provide relief and understanding for those around the child.